 2011 Bayley Beach: Shrubs added to new dune beds.
 Community Center: Field Garden extension was completed.
 New shrubs and trees were added, including Redbud tree “Forest Pansy”, Arborvitae Green Giant, hydrangeas, and spireas.
 New urn planter installed by front drive.
 McKinley Triangle: Front section completed with purchased and donated shrubs.
 Rowayton School Pond: Two new benches installed with grant received from 6th Taxing District.
 By Laws changes: Co-presidents, Assistant Treasurer added as officers.
 Dues eliminated for lifetime members.
 RG’s Cookbook printed in 1978, accumulated by Heidi Winfield, was scanned and published on website: rowaytongardeners.org.

 2014 Entered into a lease agreement take over the stewardship and management of the Potting Shed, The Gardeners agreed to provide high quality educational garden-inspired programming to the community.
 We began to assemble and publish an annual photographic manual of annual events.
 Among community activities debuting was the much beloved Carvathon.

-2017 We sold “Pesticide-Free” signs to individuals and began our mission to eliminate the use of chemicals in lawns and gardens in Rowayton.
+2017 RG sold “Pesticide-Free” signs to individuals and began our mission to eliminate the use of chemicals in lawns and gardens in Rowayton.
 Subsequently our District Commissioners agreed to make all the public properties in Rowayton would be pesticide-free.

 1957-1958 June Leavitt